top of page

 Toxic metals replace vital minerals in the bones, causing them to be more brittle in the case of cadmium, or weaker in the case of lead.
 These metals are actually incorporated into the structure of the bones, so they will not be revealed on any simple tests.

 Lead easily replaces calcium in the bones and weakens them.
 When cadmium gets in the bone it kicks out zinc.
-Once cadmium displaces enough zinc, the bones lose its strength and you have a greater potential of developing osteopenia, osteomalacia, easy fractures and osteoporosis.
-The common approach here is to supplement with calcium and zinc, but the more effective solution is to remove lead and cadmium which are resulting in zinc and calcium deficiencies.
+Once cadmium displaces enough zinc, the bones lose its strength and you have a greater potential of developing osteopenia and osteoporosis.
+The common approach here is to supplement with calcium and zinc, but an overlooked part of the solution is to remove lead and cadmium which are resulting in zinc and calcium deficiencies.

 Cadmium and Osteoporosis